HaikuArchives/KeyCursor/Readme.md

 ## What else do I need to know?

-The Preflet only allows you to configure the "toggle-keys" and not the "click" or "move" keys.
-That's because the later are just fine for me.
-The source code it's included, just in case you want to make it more complete.
+The preflet allows you to configure the "togglekeys", but not the "click" or "move" keys.
+Pull-requests are welcome, in case you want to make it more complete.

 Interaction with other input filters: works OK with InstantClick and TwoWheels (the ones I use).
-Your milleage will vary.
+Your mileage may vary.

-To build from sources, just type make at the shell, then use the install scripts.
+To build from sources, just type "make" and "make bindcatalogs" (to include localizations), then use the install scripts.

-As requested by previous mantainer, I'll let you know where to get the older versions:
+As requested by the previous maintainer, I'll let you know where to get the older versions:

 - Eugenia's version:
   - http://bezip.de/app/777/
   - https://pulkomandy.tk/~beosarchive/unsorted/BDifferent/System/Add-Ons/input_server/KeyCursor-1.0.zip

 - Nathan's (original) version:
   - https://pulkomandy.tk/~beosarchive/unsorted/ftp.ntua.gr/mirror/BeOS/samples/input_server/KeyCursor.zip

 ## Thanks to:

 - Nathan Schrenk - for the original version, quite handy when things go wrong with your input_server device hacking efforts.
-- Thomas Thiriez - I used part of his EasyMove input_server filter addon and prefs app.
+- Thomas Thiriez - for parts of his EasyMove input_server filter addon and prefs app.
 - OBOS (now Haiku) devs - I used some bytes from their cvs too.
 - Eugenia - for transfering the app to me.